Survey and Systematization of 3D Object Detection Models and Methods: Detection Module

 \citet{ku_monocular_2019} use an anchor-based monocular 2D detection to estimate the spatial centroid of the object.
 An object instance is then reconstructed and laid on the proposal in the point cloud, helping to regress the final 3D bounding box.

-In contrast to anchor-based detection, \citet{leal-gupta_3d_2019} do not execute a dense pixelwise regression of the bounding box, but initially estimates key points in form of the bottom center of the object.
-Only those key points and their nearest neighbors are then used to produce a comparable low number of positive anchors, accelerating the detection process.
+In contrast to anchor-based detection, \citet{leal-gupta_3d_2019} do not execute a dense pixel-wise regression of the bounding box but initially estimates key points in the form of the bottom center of the object.
+Only those key points and their nearest neighbors are then used to produce a comparatively low number of positive anchors, accelerating the detection process.

 Similar to other techniques, matching algorithms are likewise fused in hybrid frameworks.
-For example, \citet{chabot_deep_2017} use a network to output 2D bounding boxes, vehicle part coordinates, and 3D box dimensions.
+For example, \citet{chabot_deep_2017} use a network to output 2D bounding boxes, vehicle part coordinates and 3D bounding box dimensions.
 Then they match the dimensions and parts derived in the first step with CAD templates for final pose estimation.
 Further, \citet{du_general_2018} score the 3D frustum region proposals by matching them with a predefined selection consisting of three car model templates.
-Alike, \citet{wang_frustum_2019-1} use a combination of PointNet and 2D-3D consistency constraints within the frustum to locate and classify the objects.
+Similarly, \citet{wang_frustum_2019-1} use a combination of PointNet and 2D-3D consistency constraints within the frustum to locate and classify the objects.

-Instead of commonly fusing detection techniques in a hierarchical way, \citet{pang_clocs_2020} use 2D and 3D anchor-based detection in a parallel fashion to fuse the candidates in a IoU-sensitive way.
+Instead of commonly fusing detection techniques hierarchically, \citet{pang_clocs_2020} use 2D and 3D anchor-based detection in a parallel fashion to fuse the candidates in an IoU-sensitive way.
 There is no NMS performed before fusing the proposals because the 2D-3D consistency constraint between the proposals eliminates most elements.

-In summary, hybrid detection approaches try to compensate for inferiorities of a single detection framework.
+In summary, hybrid detection approaches try to compensate for the inferiorities of a single detection framework.
 While some of these models reach remarkable results, the harmonization of two different systems represents a major challenge.
-Next to the advantages also the disadvantage of the specific technique needs to be handled.
-In case of a compound solution between a 2D- and PointNet-like technique for example, the result offers an obvious improvement in inference speed, as the initial prediction is usually performed in a lightweight 2D detection framework limiting the search space for the PointNet.
-Yet, the accuracy and precision of detection is less favorable in comparison to full 3D region proposal networks, since the possible uncertainties of a 2D detection are inherited to the hierarchical next step.
+Next to the advantages also the disadvantage of the specific technology needs to be handled.
+In the case of a compound solution between a 2D- and PointNet-like technique, the result offers an obvious improvement in inference speed, as the initial prediction is usually performed in a lightweight 2D detection framework limiting the search space for the PointNet.
+Yet, the accuracy and precision of detection are less favorable in comparison to full 3D region proposal networks, since the possible uncertainties of a 2D detection are inherited to the hierarchical next step.